-Mr. Gurupras Director Identification Number (DIN) 07598798 Date of Birth and Age March 19, 1966 Date of first Appointment on Board February 09,20 Qualification Bachelor's de Management F Relationship with other Directors, Manager, and other key managerial personnel of the Company Nil Expertise in specific functional areas and experience: Mr. Guruprasa Chief Technolo associated wit various roles in At Bosch Globa Robert Bosch he headed Ele Electronics Co has also served Electronics Ind Electronics but Since January within Bosch Ir up and buildin vehicles, Passenger car Electric Vehicle Prior to joinin and Netherlan Personal Com Directorships held in other companies/body corporates.
-Sun Mobility P Bosch Automo Bosch Chassis Bosch Global S Robert Bosch Robert Bosch Names of listed entities from which the appointee director has resigned in the past three years Nil Chairmanship / Membership of the Committees of Board of Companies / Body Corporates (including Bosch Limited) NIL No. of equity shares held in the Company (self and as a beneficial owner) Nil ad Mudlapur presently designated as Managing Director and plogy Officer of Bosch Limited from July 1, 2023, has been ith Bosch Group since 2008.
-During this time, he has held in engineering and business management.
+Mr. Guruprasad Mudlapur Director Identification Number (DIN) 07598798 Date of Birth and Age March 19, 1966; 58 years Date of first Appointment on Board February 09,2022 Qualification Bachelor's degree in Electronics Engineering and Executive General Management Program (EGMP), IIM Bengaluru Relationship with other Directors, Manager, and other key managerial personnel of the Company Nil Expertise in specific functional areas and experience: Mr. Guruprasad Mudlapur presently designated as Managing Director and Chief Technology Officer of Bosch Limited from July 1, 2023, has been associated with Bosch Group since 2008.
+During this time, he has held various roles in engineering and business management.
+At Bosch Global Software Technologies Private Limited (previously named Robert Bosch Engineering and Business Solutions Private Limited) he headed Electronics engineering and was responsible for the entire Electronics Control Unit design & development as the Vice President.
+He has also served as Managing Director of Bosch Automotive Electronics India Pvt Ltd (RBAI) and was responsible for the Automotive Electronics business in India.
+Since January 2018, he was heading the project house for Electrification within Bosch India and is responsible for Electrification Engineering unit setup and building future ready competencies for Electric Light Commercial vehicles, Passenger cars, Hydrogen Internal combustion Engines and Fuel Cell Electric Vehicles.
+Prior to joining Bosch, he was with NXP Semiconductors at Singapore and Netherlands in the area of Semiconductor development for Mobile, Personal Communication and Digital Televisions for almost 15 years.
+Directorships held in other companies/body Sun Mobility Private Limited corporates.
+Bosch Automotive India Electronics India Private Limited Bosch Chassis Systems India Private Limited Bosch Global Software Technologies Private Limited Robert Bosch (Bangladesh) Limited Robert Bosch Lanka (Private) Limited Names of listed entities from which the appointee director has resigned in the past three years Nil Chairmanship / Membership of the Committees of Board of Companies / Body Corporates (including Bosch Limited) NIL No. of equity shares held in the Company (self and as a beneficial owner) Nil